veithen/veithen.github.io/_posts/2014-02-15-byteman-deadlock-detection.md

 image: /assets/2014-02-15-byteman-deadlock-detection/deadlock.jpg
 blogger: /2014/02/byteman-deadlock-detection.html
 disqus: true
+description: Learn how to use Byteman on WebSphere to detect certain data source access patterns that may result in deadlock.
 ---

 The other day I came across a very interesting deadlock situation in an application deployed on a production WebSphere server.